All Episodes

 The two officers who struck in exchange of gunfire, one of the officers, he was grazed to the left side, and the other officer suffered minor injuries to the elbow.

-Officer Nicholas Wilt, 26 years of age, just graduated from the police academy on March 31st.
+I just want to let everyone know that the officer who is in critical condition today, Officer Nicholas Wilt, 26 years of age, just graduated from the police academy on March 31st.

 I just swore him in.

-It was like his fifth shift, by the way, guys.
+It was like his fifth shift, by the way, guys, and he ended up responding to an active shooter situation.

-And his family was there to witness his journey to become I think he's alive right now.
+And his family was there to witness his journey to become.

 He's just in critical condition.

-I'm gonna double check.
+I'm going to double check.

 Yeah, I think he's alive.